kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 #### Story 3: Denying requests on certain scenarios

-The authorizer chain should be powerful enough to deny anyone making a request if certain conditions are satisfied.
+The authorizer chain should be powerful enough to deny anyone making a request if certain conditions are satisfied, except for the `system:masters` user group.

 #### Story 4: Controlling access of a privileged RBAC role